-Man faces sentencing for assisting in alleged terror plot
+Man faces sentencing for assisting in terror plot

 NEWARK, N.J.
-(AP) — A New Jersey man is scheduled to be sentenced for aiding in a terror plot.
+(AP) — A New Jersey man is scheduled to be sentenced in federal court for aiding in a terror plot.

 Nader Saadeh (nah-DAYR’ sah-DAY’) pleaded guilty in 2015 to conspiracy to provide support to a foreign terrorist organization.
-He’s facing a maximum of 15 years in prison when he appears in federal court in Newark on Monday.
+He’s facing a maximum of 15 years in prison when he appears in a Newark court on Monday.

 Saadeh’s brother, Alaa, received a 15-year sentence in 2016.